rigard/rulebooks/rulebooks/7-wonders.md

 Each Guild is worth a number of victory points depending on the configuration of the player’s city and/ or that of the 2 neighboring cities.

-# 2 player expert variant
+# 2 Player Expert Variant

 ## Setup
 Use the same cards as for 3 players.
 Each player is given a board, and then a third **Free City** board is placed beside them.